luckyaxl/sonargit/README.md

 ![SonarGit Scraper](hero.png)

-A small tool to fetch pull request data and SonarQube screenshots, making it easier for Catalyst engineers to recapitulate KPI data.
+A small tool to fetch pull requests and SonarQube screenshots, making it easier for Catalyst Engineers to generate KPI data.

 ## Requirements